letele/cfop-algorithms/README.md

 ## CFOP Algorithms

-This projects outlines algorithms used in solving the rubok's coube using the CFOP method
+This projects outlines algorithms used in solving the rubk's cube using the CFOP method

 ### Available alorothms are